knative/docs/serving/samples/source-to-url-go/README.md

 ### Register secrets for Docker Hub

-In order to push the container built from source to Docker Hub, we need to register a secret in Kubernetes for authentication with Docker Hub.
+In order to push the container that is built from source to Docker Hub, register a secret in Kubernetes for authentication with Docker Hub.

-There are [detailed instructions](https://github.com/knative/docs/blob/master/build/auth.md#basic-authentication-docker) available, but these are the key steps.
+There are [detailed instructions](https://github.com/knative/docs/blob/master/build/auth.md#basic-authentication-docker) available, but these are the key steps:

-Create a new Secret manifest, which we can use to store your Docker Hub credentials.
-Save this file as `docker-secret.yaml`.
+1. Create a new `Secret` manifest, which is used to store your Docker Hub credentials.
+Save this file as `docker-secret.yaml`:

 ```yaml
 apiVersion: v1